Wizkiller96/WizBot/docs/json-explained.md

   - Optional.
 Used only for the `.time` command. <https://locationiq.com> api key (register and you will receive the token in the email).
 - **TimezoneDbApiKey**
   - Optional.
 Used only for the `.time` command. <https://timezonedb.com> api key (register and you will receive the token in the email **YOU HAVE TO ACTIVEATE IT AFTER YOU GET IT**).
+- **CoinmarketcapApiKey**
+  - Optional.
+Used only for the `.crypto` command.
+You can use crypto command without it, but you might get ratelimited from time to time, as all self-hosters share the default api key. https://pro.coinmarketcap.com/

 ### Additional Settings